kqwright/fertility-prediction-challenge/description.md

 # Description of June 3 submission for FinNextBaby team
+We are a group of fertility experts who wanted to provide a model with independent variables driven by established theory that should be able to predict future childbirth without machine learning.
+We included predictors that reflect demographic, economic, social, and psychological factors shown to be important for childbearing in the literature, particularly in the near future.
+The model includes interactions between gender and all other predictors in the model.
+This was motivated because a) theoretically, many variables tend to have different relationships with fertility for women and men, and b) it improved the predictive accuracy of the model.
+In a different situation, we may have provided stratified models, however the predictive goal of this exercise determined the interaction route.

 A binary logistic regression was run on the outcome variable ‘new_child’ (0,1) with the following, manually selected 19 predictors:
 -	Gender (male; female)
 -	Age (_20; 21_23; 24_26; 27_29; 30_31; 32_35; 36_40; 41+)